AndyObtiva/puts_debuggerer/README.md

 ### Usage

-Simply invoke global `pd` method anywhere and it prints file, line number, source code in addition to output (works even in IRB).
+Simply invoke global `pd` method anywhere and it prints source file, line number, and source code in addition to output (works even in IRB).
 If the argument is a literal value with no interpolation, the print out is simplified by not showing source code matching output.